henriquemiranda/phononwebsite/README.md

     In [1]: phbst, phdos = abifile.anaget_phbst_and_phdos_files()
     In [2]: phbst.phbands.view_phononwebsite()

+If you already have a PHBST.nc netcdf file produced by anaddb you can visualize it by doing:

+    $ abiview.py phbands example_PHBST.nc -web

 Alternatively you can use the scripts provided in the [Github](https://github.com/henriquemiranda/phononwebsite/) page.
 To install them just do:

     $ python setup.py install --user